GfSE/SAF-Specification/developing-saf/viewpoints/System-Process-Viewpoint.md

 * What services are expected from external entities?
 * Which functions are out of scope of the system?
 * Which functions will the system provide?
-## Presentation
-An activity diagram featuring the ordered execution of System Process Actions.
-The activity diagram swim lanes are typed with Context Element usage and SOI usage from the same System Context.
-Note: In order to improve the clarity of presentation it may be appropriate to use several activity diagrams for one System Process.

-A tabular format listing all identified System Functions, the System Processes in which they appear, and the Comtext Exchange with the Context Functions.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|